KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Represents the exception that is thrown when a specific space reservation in a System.IO.Log.LogRecordSequence is not found.

-    throw [System.IO.Log.ReservationNotFoundException]::New("a specific space reservation in a System.IO.Log.LogRecordSequence is not found.")
+    throw [System.IO.Log.ReservationNotFoundException]::New('a specific space reservation in a System.IO.Log.LogRecordSequence is not found.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.IO.Log.ReservationNotFoundException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.IO.Log.ReservationNotFoundException.aspx)